-This sad state of affair is prevalent in the researchers target population which comprises learners with hearing impairment in Nairobi Hearing impaired schools.
+This sad state of affair is prevalent in the researchers target population which comprises learners with hearing impairment in Wareng district schools.

 The problem is what are the barriers that bring about inadequate use and provision of these hearing aids?